 For this kind of model, ordinary least squares is a good initial approach.
 With tidymodels, we start by specifying the functional form of the model that we want using the parsnip package.
 Since there is a numeric outcome and the model should be linear with slopes and intercepts, the model type is “linear regression”.
 We can declare this with:

 That is pretty underwhelming since, on its own, it doesn’t really do much.
-However, now that the type of model has been specified, a method for fitting or training the model can be stated using the engine.
+However, now that the type of model has been specified, we can think about a method for fitting or training the model, the model engine.
 The engine value is often a mash-up of the software that can be used to fit or train the model as well as the estimation method.
-For example, to use ordinary least squares, we can set the engine to be
+The default for

 The documentation page for

-linear_reg() lists the possible engines.
-We’ll save this model object as
+linear_reg() lists all the possible engines.
+We’ll save our model object using the default engine as

 From here, the model can be estimated or trained using the